megsmedes/get-started-with-reproducible-science-megsmedes/Get Started with Open Reproducible Science!.md

 ```

     ✅ Great work!
 You called a DataFrame.
-    ✅ Great work!
-You correctly downloaded data.
+    ❌ Oops - your data are not correct.
-    You earned 5 of 5 points for downloading data
+    You earned 1 of 5 points for downloading data

   > HINT: Check out the `type()` function below - you can use it to check that your data is now in `DataFrame` type object